Homemaker Companion Agency (HCA) Registration

-Note that those agencies that are licensed by DPH should take caution as to the services they provide.
-Federal regulations and the Public Health code may require that homemaker companion services be provided by a separate entity.
-As such any home health care agency or homemaker-home health aide agency performing homemaker companion services should form a separate entity and become registered as homemaker companion agency.
+Agencies that are licensed by the Department of Public Health may be required to provide homemaker-companion services under a separate entity.
+For example, any home health care agency or home health aide agency performing non-medical homemaker-companion services should form a separate entity and register that entity as an HCA.

 Surety Bond Requirement

 Pursuant to Public Act 17-77 Conn.
 Gen. Stat. § 20-672 (a)(3) has been amended and now requires an HCA to certify to DCP that “such agency maintains a surety bond of not less than ten thousand dollars coverage, which coverage shall include theft by an employee of such agency from a person for whom homemaker or companion services are provided by the agency, …”